Add custom payment methods

 Before you begin

-- Create a Stripe account or sign in.
+- Create a Stripe account or sign in with your existing account.

-- Follow the Collect payment details before creating an Intent guide to complete a payments integration.
+- Follow this guide to complete a payments integration.

 Choose the right logo

-- If you provide a logo with a transparent background, consider the background color of the Payment Element on your page and make sure that it stands out.
+- For logos with a transparent background, consider the background color of the Payment Element on your page and make sure that it stands out.

-- Choose a logo variant that can scale down to 16 pixels x 16 pixels.
+- Choose a logo variant that can scale down to 16x16 pixels.
 This is often the standalone logo mark for a brand.

 After creating the custom payment method, the Dashboard displays the custom payment method ID (beginning with cpmt_

-Add the custom payment method type to your Stripe elements configClient-side
+Next, add the custom payment method type to your Stripe Elements configuration.
+In your checkout.

 file where you initialize Stripe Elements, specify the customPaymentMethods to add to the Payment Element.
-In addition to providing the ID from step 1 (it begins with cpmt_
+Provide the custom payment method ID from the previous step, the options.

 const elements = stripe.elements({ // ... customPaymentMethods: [ { id:

-When the Payment Element loads, it now shows your custom payment method.
+After loading, the Payment Element shows your custom payment method.

 Handle payment method submissionClient-side

-function that’s called when users click the pay button on your website so that custom payment method transactions are processed outside of Stripe.
+function that’s called when users click the pay button on your website.

-The elements.submit() function retrieves the currently selected payment method type.
-If the selected payment method is your custom payment method, process the transaction accordingly.
-For example, you might show a modal and then process the payment on your own server, or redirect your customer to an external payment page.
+The elements.submit() function retrieves the selected payment method type.
+For example, you might show a modal, and then either process the payment on your own server or redirect your customer to an external payment page.

 async function handleSubmit(e) { const { submitError, selectedPaymentMethod } = await elements.submit(); if (selectedPaymentMethod ===